boltabandoned/bolt-google-maps/readme.md

 Bolt Google Maps
 ================================

-**Since the weekend of w25 2016 google requires api keys for all new domains using google maps.
-I'll be adding that option in the near future, and also providing a more official way to use OSM in it's place.
-Any existing installs/domains should continue to work for now.**

 **This is the readme for v2, if you are using v1 you want to look at [the v1 readme](readme.v1.md)**